 You check a derivation by choosing "check" in the checker menu.
 This will start the process of checking.
 The checker will return a mark for each step in the derivation, in the right hand side column.
 The checker may run into different situations when checking the step:

-b) The checker may report that the step is correct (green check mark).
-Then you are fine.
+Step is correct (green V-mark).: The checker may report that the step is correct Then you are fine.

-c) The checker may report that it was not able to prove the step (red exclamation mark).
-There could be different reasons for this:
+Warning (red !-mark): The checker may report that it was not able to prove the step (red exclamation mark).

-The checker runs out of time trying to find a proof of it.
+Run out of time: The checker does not find a proof within the alloted time slot.
 If you still believe that the step is correct, you could try to help the checker by splitting the step up into smaller steps.

 Incomplete information: The checker does not know enough about the underlying mathematics to prove the step.
 Try to add assumptions, facts, or definitions that could make it easier for the checker to prove the step.